 - Know what is expected of you; review handbooks, guidelines and required employee notices.

-- Learn about the discounts available to CMU employees including banking services, transportation, real estate services, retail savings, entertainment discounts and wireless communication savings.
+- Learn about the discounts available to CMU employees including banking services, transportation, real estate services, entertainment discounts and wireless communication savings.

 - Take a campus tour geared to CMU employees.
-(A campus tour is also offered during New Hire Orientation.)
+(A campus tour may also be offered during New Hire Orientation.)

 - Find information about annual campus events and ongoing event listings.